ktriviso/Paloma2/README.md

 **If different commands or steps are required to install or run your final solution application, please add those instructions to the top of your solution README.**

+### Submission

+Once you've completed the challenge, please upload it to a public Github/Bitbucket and email the link to your interviewer.
+Please also be able to run the solution locally so we can walk through your solution to the databases section on your machine (over screen share).

 ## Setup

 ### Fork the Repo